rodrigorgs/blms-ddr/blms-web/README.txt

 This command will create a file name blms.jar.
 Copy it to blms-web/jars.

-Run the command
+Run the command (adjust the parameters)

-  ant run-deploy
+  ant deploy -lib /opt/apache-tomcat-6.0.16/lib -Dtomcat.home=/opt/apache-tomcat-6.0.16 -Dtomcat.url="http://localhost:8080/" -Dtomcat.username=tomcat -Dtomcat.password=s3cret

 (Please ignore the message BUILD FAILED).
 The web application will be deployed at /blms-web